-Of the original 5% tax:
+Distribution: Of the original 5% tax:

-- (a) \$12 million per year to the Common School Fund. - (b) Remainder to the General Revenue Fund.
+- (a) \$12 million per year to the Common School Fund. - (b) 5% of telecommunication excise tax cash receipts collected during the previous fiscal year by the Illinois Department of Revenue's Audit Bureau to the Tax Compliance and Administration Fund, to fund additional auditors and compliance personnel at the Department. - (c) Remainder to the General Revenue Fund.